 To learn more about Marianne Dubuc, her books, and her art, visit her website

 Today’s holiday encourages people to write letters thanking their favorite authors.
 If you wrote a letter to your favorite author, what would you say?
 Color the book and then jot down your letter on this printable Book Notepaper.

-You can find Up a Mountain Pass at these booksellers
+You can find Up the Mountain Path at these booksellers

 Picture Book Review